miklevin/Pipulate.com/software.md

 A namspace is a space for names.
 The same names can exist in different namespaces without colliding with each other.
 If you want to simplify it, think of it in terms of each namespace being a different universe in the multiverse (you youth!).

+#### import foo

 This will all make sense to you shortly.
 Given foo.py and filename.py are in the same folder, Here's the contents of filename.py that loads bar's values:

 ```python
 import foo